-COURSE PREVIEW 2023-2024 COURSES A-Z Anthropology (ANTHR) ANTHR-105 Introduction to Cultural Anthropology Fall and Spring.
+COURSE PREVIEW 2024-2025 COURSES A-Z Anthropology (ANTHR) ANTHR-105 Introduction to Cultural Anthropology Fall and Spring.
 Credits: 4 Introduces the analysis of cultural diversity, including concepts, methods, and purposes in interpreting social, economic, political, and belief systems found in human societies.
-Applies to requirement(s): Social Sciences; Multicultural Perspectives M. Auslander, E. Babül, W. Girard, J. Roth Restrictions: This course is limited to first-years and sophomores.
-ANTHR-204 Anthropology of Modern Japan Not Scheduled for This Year.
+Applies to requirement(s): Social Sciences; Multicultural Perspectives A. Chadha, W. Girard, L. Holloway, N. Latif, J. Roth, S. Thorner Restrictions: This course is limited to first-years and sophomores.
+ANTHR-204 Anthropology of Modern Japan Spring.
 Credits: 4 Since the mid-nineteenth century, Americans have viewed Japan as the Orient's most exotic and mysterious recess, alternately enticing and frightening in its difference.
 Intense economic relations and cultural exchange between Japan and the U.S. have not dispelled the image of Japanese society and culture as fundamentally different from our own.
 In this course, we will strive for greater understanding of shared experiences as well as historical particularities.
 Issues covered may vary from one semester to another, but frequently focus on work, women, minorities, and popular culture.
 Films and anthropological works provide ethnographic examples of some key concepts.
-Applies to requirement(s): Social Sciences; Multicultural Perspectives J. Roth ANTHR-212 Shopping and Swapping: Cultures Consumption and Exchange Not Scheduled for This Year.
+Applies to requirement(s): Social Sciences; Multicultural Perspectives J. Roth ANTHR-212 Shopping and Swapping: Cultures Consumption and Exchange Spring.
 Credits: 4 We shop for our food, for our clothes, for our colleges.
 We purchase cars, manicures, and vacations.
 It seems that there is little that cannot be bought or sold.
 But we also give and receive gifts, exchange favors, 'go dutch' in restaurants, and invite friends for potlucks.
 This course examines exchange systems cross-culturally, in order to understand their cultural significance and social consequences.
 It explores how our own commodity exchange system, which appears to be no more than an efficient means of distributing goods and services, in fact contains intriguing symbolic dimensions similar to the gift exchange systems of Native North America, Melanesia, and Africa.
-Applies to requirement(s): Social Sciences; Multicultural Perspectives J. Roth Prereq: ANTHR-105.
+Applies to requirement(s): Social Sciences; Multicultural Perspectives J. Roth Prereg: ANTHR-105.

-ANTHR-216 Special Topics in Anthropology ANTHR-216AD Special Topics in Anthropology: 'Approaching Death: Culture, Health, and Science' Not Scheduled for This Year.
+ANTHR-216 Special Topics in Anthropology ANTHR-216AD Special Topics in Anthropology: 'Approaching Death: Culture, Health, and Science' Spring.
 Credits: 4 This class challenges assumptions about death and dying as we examine its meanings and related practices in various cultural contexts.
 We will ask: what is universal about death and dying, and what is socially constructed?
 What can the social sciences, bio medicine, literature, the arts, and our own qualitative research tell us about the processes of dying, of grieving, and of providing care?
 In essence, what does it take to approach death?
 Applies to requirement(s): Social Sciences; Multicultural Perspectives F. Aulino Prereg: ANTHR-105.

-ANTHR-216AU Special Topics in Anthropology: 'Peoples and Cultures of Indigenous Australia' Not Scheduled for This Year.
+ANTHR-216AU Special Topics in Anthropology: 'Peoples and Cultures of Indigenous Australia' Fall.
 Credits: 4 Indigenous peoples of Australia have long been objects of interest and imagination by outsiders-for their ceremonial practices, social structures, religious forms, aesthetic expressions, and relationships to land.
 This course will explore how Aboriginal peoples have struggled to reproduce and represent themselves and their lifeways on their own terms - via visual media (pigment designs on bark, acrylic paintings on canvas); performances (cultural festivals, plays, other forms); archival interventions (photographic, textual, digital); museum exhibition; and various textual genres (autobiography, fiction, poetry).
 We will examine "traditional" and "contemporary" productions as all part of culture and culture-making in the present, emphasizing that this is ongoing and intercultural work.
 Applies to requirement(s): Social Sciences; Multicultural Perspectives S. Thorner Prereg: ANTHR-105.